OceanLabs/iOS-Print-SDK/README.md

 ### Full

 Full mode presents a complete print shop user interface, including a list of available products, beautiful product photography, a chance for the user to review their pics, crop them and lay them out on the product.
+To use it:

+1. [Create `OLAsset` objects](docs/create_asset_object.md) for the photo(s) you want to print
+2. Create an `NSArray` of the `OLAsset` object(s) created in step 1.
+3. [Create and present or push an `OLKiteViewController`](docs/OLKiteViewController.md) passing it the `NSArray` of `OLAsset` objects.
+4. _(Optional)_ [Customize `OLKitePrintSDK`](docs/OLKitePrintSDK.md) to limit which products are available to the user and provide custom photography for the available products.

 ### Managed Checkout